sathish333/News-extractor/README.md

 # News-extractor
-Used to fetch breaking news from Indiatoday
+Used to fetch breaking news from Indiatoday.

 #Requiremnts:
 1.pip install requests